Tainted\\Coders

 Moving our ball

-We could do so by changing our position every loop to be slightly more to the right than it is currently.
-So that gives us some clues:
+We could do so by changing our Position every loop to be slightly more to the right than it is currently.

 fn move_ball(